Sonny Vaccaro: Biography

-Vaccaro became even more well-known in the basketball community when, among all the athletes in the 1984 draft, he chose Michael Jordan.
+Vaccaro became even more well-known in the basketball community when, among all the athletes in the 1984 NBA draft, he chose Michael Jordan.
 He convinced Nike, whose annual revenue had since risen to $834 million, to sign the player, who until then had been focused on Adidas, and subsequently created the Air Jordan brand.
 Also in 1984, with Nike's sponsorship, Vaccaro founded ABCD Camp, a summer basketball camp for high school students.
 Some of the sport's future stars, including Kobe Bryant, Dwight Howard, and LeBron James, attended the camp.
 The camp ran annually until 2007, proving to be a veritable showcase for future professional players.

 In 1991, Vaccaro left Nike and, after a year and a half away from the sneaker world, began working for Adidas, eventually managing to sign Kobe Bryant with the German brand during an ABCD Camp.
 The relationship with the company ended in 2003, when Adidas and LeBron James failed to reach an agreement.
 According to Vaccaro, the company offered the player less than he had proposed to James, who ultimately chose Nike.
 In 2007, after four years with Reebok, Vaccaro left the world of sports marketing, dedicating himself instead to organizing lectures, visits, and interviews to express his belief that the NCAA imposes amateur status on college student-athletes.
 Vaccaro now lives in Santa Monica, California.